zero64801/koboldcpp-rocm/README.md

 - If you're building your own docker, remember to set CUDA_DOCKER_ARCH or enable LLAMA_PORTABLE

 ## Obtaining a GGUF model
 - KoboldCpp uses GGUF models.
-They are not included here, but you can download GGUF files from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
+They are not included with KoboldCpp, but you can download GGUF files from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
 Search for "GGUF" on huggingface.co for plenty of compatible models in the `.gguf` format.
 - For beginners, we recommend the models [Airoboros Mistral](https://huggingface.co/TheBloke/airoboros-mistral2.2-7B-GGUF/resolve/main/airoboros-mistral2.2-7b.Q4_K_S.gguf) or [Tiefighter 13B](https://huggingface.co/KoboldAI/LLaMA2-13B-Tiefighter-GGUF/resolve/main/LLaMA2-13B-Tiefighter.Q4_K_S.gguf) (larger model).
 - [Alternatively, you can download the tools to convert models to the GGUF format yourself here](https://kcpptools.concedo.workers.dev).
 Run `convert-hf-to-gguf.py` to convert them, then `quantize_gguf.exe` to quantize the result.
+- Other models for Whisper (speech recognition), Image Generation or Image Recognition [can be found on the Wiki](https://github.com/LostRuins/koboldcpp/wiki#what-models-does-koboldcpp-support-what-architectures-are-supported)

 ## Improving Performance
 - **GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas`  flag (Nvidia Only), or `--usevulkan` (Any GPU), make sure you select the correct .exe with CUDA support.